CardiacModelling/BenNevisBenchmark/README.md

 - `all.ipynb` Plot most tables and figures in the paper.
 - `de.ipynb` Generating plots and animations for Differential Evolution.
 - `nelder-mead-multi.ipynb` Generating plots and animations for Nelder-Mead.
+- `animation` This directory contains some sample animations.

 #### `./ipynb/legacy`